Tabcorp/js-match/README.md

 }
 ```

-If any, the errors will be printed with fully qualified paths, for ex:
+Any errors will be returned with fully qualified paths, for ex:

 ```js
 [